Guide to tourist attractions, temples, hotels, transportation

 Longshan Temple – 龍山寺

 The beautiful shrine of Longshan is one of the most famous Buddhist temples in Taiwan for good reasons.
 It’s old (built in the late 18th century), it’s vast, the woodcarving is exquisite and the halls often host impressive religious ceremonies.
-It’s a quiet place – not the kind where you would see self-flagellation or loud, bloody rituals.
+It’s a quiet place – not the kind where you would see self-flagellation or loud, bloody rituals, as can be seen in Taoist temples.

 Take a break at Wenkai Academy